 On November 26th 2019, the WA Government announced it would change the law so pet greyhounds are no longer required to wear a muzzle in public in WA.

 In February 2020, the Dog Amendment (Stop Puppy Farming) Bill 2020, which includes the removal of the requirement for pet greyhounds to be muzzled in public was introduced to WA Parliament.

-The bill was reintroduced to WA Parliament on June 2nd 2021 and is expected to be debated sometime in August.
+The Bill was reintroduced to WA Parliament on June 2nd 2021 and passed the Legislative Assembly on 17th August.
+Now the Bill is expected to be debated in the Legislative Council in early September.

 I would like to express my support for the complete removal of the section 33(1) of the Dog Act 1976 in relation to companion greyhounds and the requirement for them to be muzzled in public for the following reasons:

 1) Greyhounds are kept as pets in countries where the muzzle requirement has never existed and there is not a higher incidence of greyhound attacks to people, dogs or other animals.